 There was a theory going around for a while that the Babylonians built Emerl, due to the text calling the awakened Gizoid a god at one point, and the legend stating that Babylon was destroyed by an angry god for their hubris.
 Naturally, Chronicles laid this one to rest.

 Sonic the Hedgehog (2006) created a bit of a Continuity Snarl with Ensemble Darkhorse Blaze the Cat; in Sonic Rush (her introduction) she was supposedly from another universe, while in 2006, she was from the future.
 However, in the end of 2006, she was sealed in another dimension.
 While 2006 ended with a Reset Button, fans attempted to reconcile the two plot lines by stating that the dimension Blaze sealed herself in was the one from Rush.
-To be fair, the game does somewhat imply this.
+Rush Adventure, which was released after '06, Josses this theory, as it's stated that Blaze belongs to a royal family that has existed in that dimension for generations.

 The cult classic NES game The Guardian Legend has a great example of Fanon.
 In the original Japanese game, the Guardian of Earth was apparently named Miria in the instruction manual, but the English language release left her unnamed.
 In the years after its release, the game saw a few fanfics put up online, one of which referred to the Guardian as Alyssa.
 For some reason, this caught on, and she's been referred to by that name by almost any fan of the game since.
 Look up TGL on almost any retro gaming site now and it will probably mention Alyssa.